-- a.
-Form.
+- Form.
 ISO form TE 00 01 or equivalent.
-The policy limits may be written on a combination of primary and umbrella coverage. - Scope of Coverage.
-Includes liability arising out of operation of any auto (including owned, hired and non-owned vehicles). - c.
-Waiver of Subrogation.
-TE 20 46A Change in Transfer of Rights of Recovery Against Others To Us Endorsement to include a waiver of subrogation by insurer as to Landlord and Landlord's lenders and property managers.
+The policy limits may be written on a combination of primary and umbrella a. coverage. - Scope of Coverage.
+Includes liability arising out of operation of any auto (including owned, hired and non-owned b. vehicles). - Waiver of Subrogation.
+TE 20 46A Change in Transfer of Rights of Recovery Against Others To Us Endorsement to c. include a waiver of subrogation by insurer as to Landlord and Landlord's lenders and property managers. - Additional Insureds.
+TE 99 01B Additional Insured-Business Auto Coverage Form listing Landlord, Landlord's d. lender and property manager and other persons as may be designated by Landlord as additional insureds.